 Seven months before Victoria Climbie’s death, managers in

-north Tottenham social services area office of Haringey social
+north Tottenham area office of Haringey social services told

-services told department bosses that a proposed restructuring could
+department bosses that a proposed restructuring could be dangerous

 The office had lead responsibility for Victoria Climbie who died

 in February 2000 while a major departmental-wide reorganisation was

 Twelve team managers and senior practitioners wrote to the then